Updated July 7, 2021

 - How do I prepare for surgery?

 - What is my recovery from surgery like?

 Several different small incisions are used to perform your liposuction.
 The incisions are about 5 mm in length, or about the size of a pea.
 They will be closed with stitches that dissolve after surgery and will not have to be removed.
 The placement of your incisions is specific to your body and to your surgery.
 Dr. Kirby will discuss the incision locations with you prior to your surgery.

 How long will my surgery last?

 Liposuction, if performed alone, typically takes 1-2 hours, depending on the areas you have chosen to have treated.
-Liposuction may be performed in combination with a breast reduction, facelift, neck lift, or tummy tuck as well.
+Liposuction may be performed in combination with a breast reduction or tummy tuck as well.
 Combination surgery will take longer.